 Pioneer of women's running: Frenchwoman Lucie Bréard

-In the history of women's sports, certain names are widely highlighted, such as that of Kathrine Switzer, the first woman to officially run the Boston Marathon in 1967.
+In the history of women's sport, certain names are widely highlighted, such as that of Kathrine Switzer, the first woman to officially run the Boston Marathon in 1967.
 But long before her, in the 1920s, a Frenchwoman paved the way for women on the track: Lucie Bréard .